How to calculate your budget

 Moving fees and costs can be extensive, so be sure you're fully prepared before you begin the process and factor these costs into your budget from the start.

 Costs will include your agent’s fees, solicitor’s fees, stamp duty, removals and any assets like furniture you’ll need to purchase when you move.
 Solicitors fees average around £2,500 inc. VAT for both sides of the move, and you can use free websites like stampdutycalculator.org.uk to estimate your stamp duty.
 Don’t forget if you’re trying to secure a second (or third or fourth) home you will be required to pay additional stamp duty of between 3% and 5%.

 Savings to secure

 You’re moving home and clearing debts, but what about the future?
 Do you want to set aside funds to live on, secure inheritance or maybe you’d like to travel more?
 Factor this in to the budget and you’ll have a clear picture of what you can afford today.

 Seeing a clear breakdown of your finances will help you understand what you can afford and make the search for your dream home easy.
-Print off our FREE budget calculator and get started right away.
+Print off our FREE budget worksheet and get started right away.

 Want to increase your budget?
 Get in touch with our friendly team today and find out how we could help you.

 Did you know we have other free checklists available?
 Take a look at this round up of our favourite moving guides available from Homewise!